eye-division/madiacharya/cv.md

 2012 **Wells Art Contemporary,**Wells and Mendip Museum, Wells, Somerset (selected by Roy Ackerman and Richard Wentworth)

-2007-2008 **Grants for Arts Award**, Arts Council England for international<br>residency and exhibition

 ### COMMISSIONS

 2020 **‘Cabinet of Curiosities’** participatory project commissioned by Modern Art Oxford as part of the public program for Kiki Smith exhibition, ‘I am a Wanderer’.